-DNA markers in low-IQ autism suggest heredityJuly 3rd, 2013 in Genetics /
+DNA markers in low-IQ autism suggest heredityJuly 3, 2013 in Medicine & Health / Genetics

 Researchers are striving to understand the different genetic structures that underlie at least a subset of autism spectrum disorders.
 In cases where the genetic code is in error, did that happen anew in the patient, perhaps through mutation or copying error, or was it inherited?
 A new study in the American Journal of Human Genetics finds evidence that there may often be a recessive, inherited genetic contribution in autism with significant intellectual disability.

 The authors also make predictions in the study regarding how far back in the history of the family the disease-associated variants may have occurred.
 It's far.

 The research team led by Eric Morrow, assistant professor of biology in the Department of Molecular Biology, Cell Biology, and Biochemistry at Brown University, made its findings by analyzing the DNA of more than 2,100 children with autism who were born into "simplex" families where neither their parents nor a sibling has an autism disorder—a Simons Foundation data set known as the Simons Simplex Collection.
 The researchers combed through the genomes of affected children and their siblings for so-called "runs of homozygosity"—long strands of DNA in which the genetic material contributed by both the mother and the father turn out to be the same.

 Many genetic disorders are recessive, meaning that they won't occur in people who end up with at least one healthy copy of a gene.
 This may allow disease-associated variants to hide out in the population for generations without causing disease or fizzling out.
 But children with a high "burden of homozygosity," in which they have received long runs of the same DNA from each parent, might not get any working copies, as both mom and dad gave them the same flawed DNA.
 These parents may have unwittingly co-inherited these recessive variants from a distant shared relative about which neither parent is aware.